stefan1wan/stefan1wan.github.io/_posts/2020-12-18-Hackintosh.md

 author: YX Bi
 ---

-# A Tutorial of Hackintosh （Use Opencore)
+# A Tutorial of Hackintosh （Use Opencore)
 ##  This blog is from [Glare Bi](https://github.com/GlareR/Hackintosh-DELL-OptiPlex-7080)(glarebackbluewhale@gmail.com)